-In 1990 I changed my career path and took a position as a demo recording engineer and personal assistant for Paul Kennerley, a songwriter who has written hits for The Judds, Emmylou Harris, and Marty Stuart.
-I also began to work at local nightclubs such as The Bluebird and The Exit/In as an occasional front-of-house engineer.
-In 1991 I accepted a position as Studio Manager of The Castle Recording Studio in Franklin, TN, eventually becoming Vice President.
-During my eleven-year tenure at The Castle I recorded and produced a wide variety of artists including Lynyrd Skynyrd, Jason & The Scorchers, Jonell Mosser, and BR5-49 (who received three Grammy nominations on work I produced).
-I also engineered projects for Warner/Chappell Music, Emmylou Harris, Billy Ray Cyrus, Anna Wilson, Webb Wilder, and Brad Paisley.
-In addition to these I also engineered many independent artist demos and albums.
+In 1990 Janas changed his career path and became recording engineer and personal assistant to songwriter Paul Kennerley, who penned hits for The Judds, Emmylou Harris, and Marty Stuart.
+Janas also continued to work as a live sound engineer at legendary local nightclubs The Bluebird and The Exit/In.
+In 1991 Janas was hired as Studio Manager of The Castle Recording Studio in Franklin, TN, and was eventually promoted to Vice President.
+During his almost 12-year tenure at The Castle, Janas recorded and produced a wide variety of artists including Lynyrd Skynyrd, Jason & The Scorchers, Jonell Mosser, as well as three Grammy-nominated recordings for Arista artist BR5-49.
+He also engineered recordings for Warner/Chappell Music, Emmylou Harris, Billy Ray Cyrus, Anna Wilson, Webb Wilder, and Brad Paisley.
+Janas also produced and recorded a wide variety of independent artists.

 In 2002 Belmont University partnered with the Country Music Hall of Fame & Museum to operate historic RCA Studio B, recently renovated by the Mike Curb Family Foundation, and Janas was brought in as the first Studio Manager of the new partnership.
 While overseeing the outfitting and operations of the famous studio Janas also served as adjunct faculty for Belmont.
 In 2007 he was hired as a full-time faculty member and appointed the Director of Recording Studio Operations for Belmont University.
 As Director, he supervised the rebuilding and renovation of the historic Quonset Hut studio and Columbia Studio A for Belmont University.
 In 2012 Janas earned a Master of Education degree from Belmont University.